 A second area where the new Merger Guidelines would benefit is further strengthening the so-called efficiencies defense.
 In this case the issue is not that the lower courts refuse to do what the Supreme Court instructed; rather, the lower courts are examining a merger issue that the Supreme Court said to limit or put aside.
 In its Procter & Gamble case, after reviewing the merger statute and legislative history, the Supreme Court concluded that “[p]ossible economies cannot be used as a defense to illegality.
 Congress was aware [when it enacted the Clayton Act] that some mergers which lessen competition may also result in economics, but it struck the balance in favor of protecting competition.”

-This quote might appear to declare economics, or efficiencies, as essentially irrelevant to merger analysis, and critics of Procter & Gamble have interpreted this statement as prohibiting all efficiency claims.
+This quote might appear to declare economies, or efficiencies, as essentially irrelevant to merger analysis, and critics of Procter & Gamble have interpreted this statement as prohibiting all efficiency claims.
 But the Court’s immediate endorsement of a “balance in favor of protecting competition” [emphasis added] has generally, and quite reasonably, been viewed as allowing for cost savings that are large enough to more than fully offset competitive harms from a merger.
 The latter outcome, where price actually decreases, would not, in the Court’s view, lessen competition.

 This guidance directs attention to mergers resulting in substantial cost savings, and these are very much the exception.
 There is considerable economic evidence that cost savings from mergers average out to essentially zero or at most insignificantly positive.
 By itself, that might argue for dismissing all claims of efficiencies, but the empirical evidence also suggests that in a very small fraction of cases, mergers do in fact appear to achieve significant, sometimes substantial, efficiencies.
 Rejection of all efficiency claims would therefore sacrifice the small number of important gains, and so, as the Supreme Court perhaps intuited, in those cases efficiencies should be recognized.